Pentacost

 from the ringing of broken things

-that happiness has nothing to do
+has nothing to do with being sure.

-Feathered air descends to your belly
+Feathered air descends upon your breastbone

-from the soft spot nested
+from the soft spot nested on your crown.

-Your own exhalation,
+Your exhalation,

-this silent tongue of fire.
+A silent tongue of fire.

-No path led you here,
+No path led you here

 to this impermanence of mothwing